ajit-dherange/Jenkins_CICD_With_Tomcat/README.md

 21) Click on add post build actions
 22) Click on deploy war/ear to container
-23) Enter the path of the war file (or) we can give **/*.war in war/ear files.
+23) Enter the path of the war file (or) we can give "**/*.war" in war/ear files
 24) Context path: qaenv
-25) Containers : select tomcat 9
+25) Containers: select tomcat9
-25) Credentials : Click on add
+25) Credentials: Click on add
 25) select Jenkins
 25) enter tomcat user name and password
 25) Click on add